lifan0127/ai-research-assistant/README.md

 ## Quickstart

-The easist way to get started with Aria is to try one of the interactive prompts in the prompt library.
+The easiest way to get started with Aria is to try one of the interactive prompts in the prompt library.

 ![Prompt Library](assets/videos/prompt-library.gif)